gurmanbh/chennai-registered-deaths-excess-mortality/readme.md

 ----------

 ## Chennai's Factor
-For the period between April 27, 2020 and April 30, 2021, Chennai recorded the following numbers
+For the period between April 27, 2020 and May 04, 2021, Chennai recorded the following numbers

-- Registered Deaths: 78,924
+- Registered Deaths: 83,153
-- COVID Deaths:  4,729
+- Reported COVID Deaths:  4,879

-The 5 year average for the same period between 2015 - 2019 is 63,090 deaths.
+The 5 year average for the same period between 2015 - 2019 is 63,726 deaths.

-Under-reporting factor = (Registered Deaths - Historical Avg) / COVID Deaths
+Under-reporting factor = (Registered Deaths - Historical Avg) / Reported COVID Deaths

-The brings the current under-reporting factor for the city at 3.35.
+The brings the current under-reporting factor for the city at \~4.

+If we compare the same numbers for April 2021:
+- Registered Deaths: 8,971
+- Reported COVID deaths: 501
+- Historical Avg: 4,675
+- Under-reporting factor: 8.5

 ![Registered deaths in Chennai (14-day rolling average)](charts/deaths.png)